zamzam22/Awesome-Car-Counting-With-YOLOv4/README.md

 Descriptions are in the file.

-Here is the link.
-If you like, please like the video in the link below.
+Here is the contest link.
+If you like the project, please like the video in the link below.

 https://www.computervision.zone/dsc/?contest=video-detail&video_id=96567